brittanyrw/emojiscreen/README.md

 To add a show or movie to this project, you will need to add an `Emoji Card` inside of the `data.js` file.
 The `data.js` file is made up of an array (a list) of objects.
 You will add a new object for your show.

+If you need help choosing a movie or show, [check the Issues](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis).

 Below is an example of what a show looks like on the website:

 ![Screenshot of Beauty and the Beast Emoji Card](/readme/emoji-card.png)